darklang/dark/docs/oplist-serialization.md

     - `select distinct digest from toplevel_oplists;`

   - If you change the format of the oplists in a weird way, you need to write a migration.
+Check git history for how to do it.

-  - We automatically validate the oplists for important canvases on deployment
+  - We automatically validate the oplists for important canvases on deployment.

   - After deploying a serialization change, go through the conversion process to bring all oplists to the latest version.
 Just go to https://builtwithdark.com/admin/check-all-oplists and click the button.